WorkNode1/Getting_and_Cleaning_Data/README.md

 ##**Getting and Cleaning Data - Course Project**

-This repository contains the files related to the course project for Coursera's Getting and Cleaning Data class.
+This repository contains files related to the course project for Coursera's Getting and Cleaning Data class.

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that